 PandaDoc — Best for Document Management

 PandaDoc is a popular document management software (DMS) that gives you the ability to request electronic signatures.
-As a DMS, you’ll be able to craft great looking documents, get them signed, and track them every step of the way.
+As a DMS, you’ll be able to craft great-looking documents, get them signed, and track them every step of the way.
+That’s why PandaDoc also ranks high on our list of the best contract management tools.

 To get started, you can create a free PandaDoc account that will let you upload and request an unlimited number of electronic signatures.
 Seriously.
 Put an unlimited number of legally binding signature fields in a Word or Google doc for free.

-If you or your clients have ever struggled getting esignatures to work smoothly, PandaDoc is just what you need.
+If you or your clients have ever struggled to get esignatures to work smoothly, PandaDoc is just what you need.

 This is an easy interface that anyone on your team can use to create and edit documents.
 You can start building contracts, proposals, quotes, and more with more than 450 templates.